tyoeer/Chaoshead/README.md

 For documentation on how to use the `level` global and other stuff, have a look at the [docs](docs/) folder.

 ## Useful links

 WIP file specification:<br>
 https://docs.google.com/document/d/1_Nt0u3DpgLA2KHgwVdcCnMYaY6nGjZcjbRyx1hHp9rA/<br>
 Levelhead data (level elements, properties, etc.):<br>
 https://docs.google.com/spreadsheets/d/1bzASSn2FgjqUldPzX8DS66Lv-r2lk3V12jZjl51uaTk/<br>
 The Trello/todo-list for this project:<br>
 https://trello.com/b/eqxuD1A4/chaoshead

+## Contributing is easy

+There's always data that needs collecting, which just involves editing some stuff in Levelhead, and looking at it in Chaoshead to get the internal ID's and stuff.
+There's also still parts that need to be reverse engineered in which case the Hex Inpector is your friend.
+Though if you want to help program this thing, that's also possible.

+In any case, try looking at the Trello (linked above) for the tings that still need to be done.

 ## License